nogibjj/jd_mini_proj6/README.md

+# Mini Project Week 9
+Randomly generates password with inputs for desired length and whether or not to include special characters or numbers.

 # Mini Project Week 8

 Creates a calculator app that takes in two numbers and an arithmetic operator, and returns the result.